0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **How do the *untraceable firearm* and *undetectable firearm* laws affect 80% and polymer lowers?**

 In my opinion, they don't.
-I do not believe lowers are *firearms* under state definition -- see RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) part (11) -- so they cannot be *undetectable firearms* or *untraceable firearms* on their own.
+I do not believe lowers are *firearms* under state definition -- see RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) part (11) -- so they could not be *undetectable firearms* or *untraceable firearms* on their own.
 However, a complete gun made from such a lower could be subject to those laws depending on how it's constructed.

 **Can vendors ship 80% lowers to Washington residents?**